Guide to CTi

 The CTi knee brace is worn by a number of extreme sports professionals.

 How to fit your CTi

-The CTi Custom is tailor made to your leg shape and therefore requires measuring and fitting from a qualified healthcare professional.
-Although the CTi OTS comes in set sizes they are adaptable and can be customized to the individual.
+The CTi Custom is tailor made to your leg shape and therefore requires measuring and fitting from a qualified orthotist.
+Although the CTi OTS comes in set sizes they are adaptable and should be customised and fitted to the individual by an orthotist.

 Once you’ve been through the initial setup process for your CTi Knee Brace you don’t have to do it again, so we’ve put together a condensed version of the fitting video for those who just need some helpful pointers when on the move.

 An incorrectly fitted brace may migrate or slip.
 Once a brace moves out of it’s proper position on the leg it will affect:

 - Function – the knee brace will be protecting the natural movement of the joint so the hinge will need to sit alongside the joint in order to work properly.